Idioms about surprise

 - to astonish; amaze

 Word Origin for surprise

-Idioms and Phrases with surprised
+Other Idioms and Phrases with surprise

 see take by surprise.